 In the case of SIDIS, the occupancy on the detector is small enough that only pulse integrals need to be recorded.
 The estimated event size using the occupancies from the simulation is 31.2 KBytes, which gives an aggregate data rate, including GEMs, of 3110 MB/s at 100 kHz for all 30 crates.

-14.4 Data rates, event size, tape SILO footprint and L3 Farm
+13.4 Data rates, event size, and tape storage